gercevas/CRM/README.md

 Incluye:
-- Entidades de Dominio
+- Domain entities
-- Capa de Controladores (FastAPI)
+- Controller layer (FastAPI)
-- Capa de Servicios
-- Capa de Repositorios
+- Service layer
+- Repository layer
+- Main relationships
-- Relaciones Principales
+- Design patterns
-- Patrones de Diseño
-- Validaciones
+- Validations
-- Mapeo ORM
+- ORM mapping

 ### Relational Database Model

 ![Relational Database Model](imagenes/RelationalDatabase.png)

-Relaciones:

-Un usuario (users) puede tener múltiples facturas (invoices) La relación se establece a través del campo user_email en la tabla invoices que referencia el campo email en la tabla users
+Relationships:

+A user (users) can have multiple invoices
+The relationship is established through the user_email field in the invoices table that references the email field in the users table

-Claves Principales (PK)
+Primary Keys (PK)
-users.id: Identificador único de cada usuario invoices.id: Identificador único de cada factura Claves Foráneas (FK) invoices.user_email: Referencia a users.email (relación uno a muchos) Índices users.email: Para búsquedas rápidas por correo invoices.user_email: Para optimizar consultas de facturas por usuario Feedback submitted
+users.id: Unique identifier for each user invoices.id: Unique identifier for each invoice

+Foreign Keys (FK)
+invoices.user_email: References users.email (one-to-many relationship)

+Indexes
+users.email: For fast email lookups invoices.user_email: To optimize invoice queries by user

 ### Use Cases and Sequence Diagrams